First to deploy Video As A Service

 There are many “non-data” users who want to use data services occasionally on an as-needs basis, others who use data services in a specific way: to access Facebook or email.
 Lastly, there are those who do not use data services at all and need to be encouraged to do so.

-Openwave Mobility’s Mi-Day Pass Application enables the carrier to offer these casual data users a choice of easy to understand casual plans aligned with their online activity.
+Openwave Mobility’s Mi-Day Pass Application enables the operator to offer these casual data users a choice of easy to understand casual plans aligned with their online activity.
 For example a user might choose to buy a 1 hour or 24 hour pass for general access or a week pass if they need access for longer.
 A user who only accesses their favorite social network sites might choose a cheaper casual pass option which is limited to those sites.

 The key is there is no upfront long term initial commitment.
-Equally the carrier now can on-board a new set of data users who previously were not actively using their device for mobile data services.
+Equally the operator now can on-board a new set of data users who previously were not actively using their device for mobile data services.

 Casual plans offered through PPI might be: